efr-en/Ecommercev2R2H/README.md

 # E-Commerce Site

-Welcome to the E-Commerce Site!
-This project is a fully functional online shopping platform that allows users to browse products, add them to their cart, and complete purchases securely.
+Welcome to the steez!
+This project is a functional e-commerce site built upon my previous iteration of steez using MERN (MySQL, Express, React, Node.js).
+This site is a shopping platform that allows users to browse for the latest skateboard decks and shoes.
 ## Table of Contents

 - [Features](#features)